httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 Stale responses can be refreshed by assigning a validator, saving both transfer bandwidth and latency for large responses; see {{?I-D.ietf-httpbis-semantics}}.

-If an application defines a request header field that might be used by a server to change the response's headers or body, authors should point out that this has implications for caching; in general, such resources need to either make their responses uncacheable (e.g., with the "no-store" cache-control directive defined in {{!I-D.ietf-httpbis-cache}}, Section 5.2.2.3) or consistently send the Vary response header ({{!I-D.ietf-httpbis-semantics}}, Section 10.1.4).
+If an application uses a request header field to change the response's headers or body, authors should point out that this has implications for caching; in general, such resources need to either make their responses uncacheable (e.g., with the "no-store" cache-control directive defined in
+{{!I-D.ietf-httpbis-cache}}, Section 5.2.2.3) or send the Vary response header ({{!I-D.ietf-httpbis-semantics}}, Section 10.1.4) on all responses from that resource (including the "default" response).

 For example, this response: